Sánchez, Adams pace Nationals past Braves, 5-3

 Sánchez (6-6) got a big assist in the bottom of the fifth when shortstop Trea Turner turned a bases-loaded double play, leaping to nab Nick Markakis’ liner and throwing to first to beat Josh Donaldson back to the bag.

 Soroka (10-2) allowed four runs and nine hits in six innings.
-He had won 10 straight decisions, best by an Atlanta pitcher since Hall of Famer Greg Maddux had a 10-decision streak in 2001.
+The 21-year-old All-Star had won 10 straight decisions, best by an Atlanta pitcher since Hall of Famer Greg Maddux had a 10-decision streak in 2001.

+“They’ve got a very good team and they’re very hot of late, too,” Soroka said.
+“They’re coming to win, too, with the same intent we do.
+It’s going to be fun down the road.
+We play them a lot.”

-Sean Doolittle got the last five outs, facing the minimum, for his 21st save in 25 chances.
+Doolittle got the last five outs, facing the minimum, for his 21st save in 25 chances.
 He struck out Ronald Acuña Jr. with a runner at second to end the eighth and breezed through the ninth.

+That was hardly the case Friday, when Donaldson won it in the ninth off Fernando Rodney.
+This time, Rodney retired one batter in the eighth before Doolittle came in.

+“I was able to pick him up,” Doolittle said.
+“I felt really good about that because I think the last time I came in with his runner on, I didn’t pick him up.
+I really wanted to help him out after he extended himself last night.”

 Washington went up 4-1 in the fifth when Sánchez reached on an infield single to third, took second on Donaldson’s throwing error and scored on Turner’s double.
 Turner took third on Adam Eaton’s single and scored on Anthony Rendon’s single.
 Eaton scored on Juan Soto’s single.